-We understand that the successful completion of the internship is a graduation requirement at Sacramento New Technology High School.
-We acknowledge that failure to fulfill this requirement may prevent our student from graduating.
-We recognize the importance of this requirement in preparing our student for future educational and professional pursuits.
+We understand that the successful completion of the internship is a graduation requirement at Sacramento New Technology Early College High School.
+We acknowledge that failure to fulfill this requirement may prevent our students from graduating.
+We recognize the importance of this requirement in preparing our students for future educational and professional pursuits.